Wednesday, January 26, 2011

 28.From Hell: Director: The Hughes Brothers Writer: Alan Moore Cast: Johnny Depp, Heather Graham, Ian Holm, Robbie Coltrane,

-I dig Moore's style of taking real life events and bringing a very different take on them.
+The issue: I dig Moore's style of taking real life events and bringing a very different take on them.
 He is a man who knows what he wants to put to paper and some times directors know what they want those sheets to look like on celluloid.
 The Hughes Brothers have a very clear idea with what they want to see in this adaptation about the most brutal series of unsolved murders in London.

 Depp plays inspector Abberline who is put on the case and quickly discovers that he is not just investigating a series of murders but that they have meaning to them.
 I love the way the Hughes brothers direct certain scenes of this film especially the dream sequences.
 The lighting is very much of a comic book done very much in shadow with the green lighting distorting peoples faces to show that the scene is almost other worldly.